igorkulman/coding-journal/content/post/2019-04-24-detecting-click-on-a-nstableviewcell/index.md

 +++

 When you use `NSTableView` in an macOS application, there is no direct way to know a specific `NSTableViewCell` was clicked by the user.
-In my [Localization Editor](https://github.com/igorkulman/iOSLocalizationEditor) project I wanted the user to by able to focus a `NSTextField` when clicking anywhere in the `NSTableViewCell` it is contained in, so I had to implement it myself.
+In my [Localization Editor](https://github.com/igorkulman/iOSLocalizationEditor) project I wanted the user to be able to focus a `NSTextField` when clicking anywhere in the `NSTableViewCell` it is contained in, so I had to implement it myself.

 I created a new delegate extending the `NSTableViewDelegate` with one additional method informing about a `NSTableViewCell` getting clicked